code-child/hsk/README.md

-# hsk-language-learning
+# HSK Language Learning
-HSK preparation CLI
+HSK is the ultimate Chinese test preparation for people who want to test their Chinese language skills.